gia-urjc/SUMO-emissions/README.md

       - RRE: Ratio Reduction Emission.
 Given ![formula](https://render.githubusercontent.com/render/math?math=k_{t}), we calculate the ratio ![formula](https://render.githubusercontent.com/render/math?math=k_{t})' of vehicles with lowest emissions (with respect to the normal demand) that together produce the (kt*100)% of the emissions normally generated in the same moment or time frame.
 It holds that ![formula](https://render.githubusercontent.com/render/math?math=k_{t})'≥ ![formula](https://render.githubusercontent.com/render/math?math=k_{t}) .
 Afterwards, the strategy applies the same prioritization schema as VE.
       - RREP: Ratio Reduction Emission per Package.
 Here ![formula](https://render.githubusercontent.com/render/math?math=k_{t}), we calculate the ratio ![formula](https://render.githubusercontent.com/render/math?math=k_{t}) is translated to a ratio of vehicles ![formula](https://render.githubusercontent.com/render/math?math=k_{t}), we calculate the ratio ![formula](https://render.githubusercontent.com/render/math?math=k_{t})'.
 Then, the same prioritization schema as in VEP is employed with the new ratio.

    - file_name_density : this variable is not changed here.
 You can change it on main.py.
    - random_seed: We use the seed to obtain the same random numbers.
 If you change this number you would obtain other random numbers.
+Example: 42;

-   - number_of_time_steps: In seconds.
+   - number_of_time_steps: Steps, in seconds.
 This variable is used to generate routes.
 During this time cars may appear.
+Example: 3600;
    - probability_E: eVehicle generation probability.
 This variable is used to generate routes.
+Example: 1. / 20;
    - probability_G: gasolineEuroSix generation probability.
 This variable is used to generate routes.
+Example: 1. / 20;
    - probability_D: dieselEuroSix generation probability.
 This variable is used to generate routes.
+Example: 1. / 20;
    - probability_HD: hovDieselEuroSix generation probability.
 This variable is used to generate routes.
+Example: 1. / 20;
    - probability_N: normalVehicle generation probability.
 This variable is used to generate routes.
+Example: 1. / 20;
    - probability_H: highEmissions generation probability.
 This variable is used to generate routes.
+Example: 1. / 40;
    - probability_T: truck generation probability.
 This variable is used to generate routes.

-   - window_size:
-   - threshold_L;;80000;;NOx
-   - threshold_H;;100000;;NOx
+Example: 1. / 40;

+   - window_size: Steps, in seconds.
+Size of the emissions windows to control.
+Because we discount the proportional NOx of the last window.
+Example: 60;
+   - threshold_L: NOx.
+Max threshold: maximum allowed pollution.
+See the formula in strategy.
+Example: 80000;
+   - threshold_H: NOx.
+Min threshold: lower bound.
+See the formula in strategy.
+Example: 100000;

+   - p_t_ini: NOx.
+Initial value.
+Initially measured pollution in the area.
+Example: 100000;
+   - size_ratio: Ratio sub p_t_total.
+Ratio of size to subtract NOx.
+See in A*) Initial glossary -  5).
+Example: 4;
+   - subs_NOx: Amount of NOx subtracted.
+This is multiplied by lambda.
+See in A*) Initial glossary -  5).
+Example: 9000;
+   - e_ini: NOx.
+Initial emissions.
+For heating up if emissions are lower than e_ini, use e_ini in A*) Initial glossary -  5).
+Example: 4000;
+   - ini_lambda_l: windows ratio ini lambda.
+See in A*) Initial glossary -  5).
+Example: 0.8;
+   - min_randomLambda: windows ratio min.
+See in A*) Initial glossary -  5).
+Example: 0.8;
+   - max_randomLambda: windows ratio max.
+See in A*) Initial glossary -  5).
+Example: 1.2;
+   - ini_k_window: initial k (access permission level to the control zone) in windows.
+Example: 1;

+   - min_packages: for strategies that use packages.
+Min number of packages.
+Example: 1;
+   - max_packages: for strategies that use packages.
+Max number of packages.
+Example: 20;

+   - control_area_edges_cnf: List of edges within the control zone.
+Example: "gneE191_0", "-gneE191_0", "gneE192_0", "-gneE192_0";
+   - enter_control_area_edges: List of edges that border and they are outside the control zone.
+Example: "gneE179_0", "-gneE179_0", "gneE181_0", "-gneE181_0";

 ### B) Create a simulation